-- Wednesday November 18: 15.00-16.00 or 16.00-17.00 - Thursday November 19: To be agreed with the facilitator - Friday November 20: To be agreed with the facilitator
+• Wednesday May 12: 15.00-16.00 or 16.00-17.00 (To be agreed with the facilitator)

 Your presentation should be engaging, credible and persuasive.
 To help you evaluate your presentation before the coaching session and the actual presentation day, please check the Business Presentations Rubric that is available in the course workspace in MyCourses.
 This rubric is also used to evaluate the final presentations on a 0-5 scale.